xiix0/scam/README.md

-Best of all is never to have been born.
-Second best is to die soon.
+In the stairway of life, you'd best take the elevator.